pharmaR/pharmaR.github.io/content/examples.md

 ---
-title: "Package Qualification Example"
+title: "A (Hypothetical) Package Qualification Example"
 ---

 We provide a way to qualify R packages to be used for regulatory purposes as an organization following the [R validation hub white paper](https://www.pharmar.org/white-paper/).

-> Here an organization can be a group of people within a company or research institute
-> who share common use cases for regulatory purposes.
+> Here an organization can be a group of people within a company or research institute who share common use cases for regulatory purposes.

 Before we start the journey, we need to reiterate what is "validation" and clearly define our goal.